 No person riding upon any bicycle, coaster, roller skates, sled, or toy vehicle shall attach the same or himself to any vehicle upon a roadway.

-(e) Electric assisted bicycles as defined in Code Section 40-1-1 may be operated on bicycle paths.
+(g) Electric assisted bicycles may be operated on bicycle paths.

 No person operating a bicycle shall carry any package, bundle, or other article which prevents him from keeping at least one hand upon the handlebars.

 (a) It is a misdemeanor for any person to do any act forbidden or fail to perform any act required in this part.

 (b) The parent of any child and the guardian of any ward shall not authorize or knowingly permit such child or ward to violate any of the provisions of this part.